Cruciate ligament rupture dog

 • Dobermans

-What happens if you do not have a cruciate ligament rupture dog surgery?
+What happens if you don't have surgery for a torn cruciate ligament on your dog?

-Without surgery, a torn cruciate ligament always carries the risk that the dog will no longer be able to perform and will prematurely develop a Osteoarthritis develops osteoarthritis.
-It cannot be healed and is associated with severe pain.
-For this reason, and because anatomically large forces act on the cruciate ligaments in dogs, most veterinarians advise against treating a cruciate ligament tear in dogs conservatively.
+Without surgery, if a cruciate ligament is torn, there is always the risk that the dog will no longer be able to perform and osteoarthritis .
+It cannot be cured and is associated with severe pain.
+For this reason and because large anatomical forces act on the cruciate ligaments in dogs, most veterinarians advise against treating a cruciate ligament tear in dogs conservatively.

 So there really is no alternative to surgery.

-The healing time without surgery is difficult to define, because often there is no talk of healing, the knee remains permanently unstable and arthrosis develops later.
+The healing time without surgery is difficult to define because there is often no talk of healing, the knee remains permanently unstable and osteoarthritis only develops later.

-With or without surgery it is important for the dog to to move regularly, as strong muscles stabilize and support the injured joint.
-A dog physiotherapist, who restores strength and mobility in equal measure with targeted training, can also help in this case.
-The dog owner should also make absolutely sure that the dog is not overweight - the less weight the damaged joint has to bear, the better.
+With or without surgery , it is important for the dog to exercise regularly because strong muscles stabilize and support the injured joint.
+A dog physiotherapist who uses targeted training to restore strength and mobility in equal measure can also help in this case.
+The dog owner should also make sure that the dog is not overweight - the less weight the damaged joint has to bear, the better.

-Last year alone, we performed over 120 cruciate ligament surgeries on dogs due to diagnosis of cruciate ligament rupture dog:
+Last year alone we performed over 120 cruciate ligament operations on dogs due to a diagnosis of cruciate ligament rupture in dogs:

-A bilateral cruciate ligament surgery according to our Petlig-Method®.
+A bilateral cruciate ligament operation using our Petlig Method®

 8 days after surgery